Constantly Reinventing Yourself Is an Underrated Way to Live

 Affirmations can feel awkward or artificial at first, but you'll soon start to feel their impact.

-Self-acceptance is subtly different from self-awareness and self-love.
+different from self-awareness and self-love.

 One way of thinking about it is self-acceptance is about having a positive and loving attitude toward even the difficult parts of yourself.